Artworks Displayed By SU Students In Thesis Show 2023 Attract Visitors - UrduPoint

 Artworks Displayed By SU Students In Thesis Show 2023 Attract Visitors

-An exhibition of artworks of the final year students of the Institute of Art and Design (IAD) University of Sindh Jamshoro began on Tuesday at the institute's Benazir Gallery, attracting a large number of visitors, including art lovers, students and other guests
+An exhibition of artworks of the final year students of the Institute of Art and Design (IAD) at the University of Sindh Jamshoro began on Tuesday at the institute's Benazir gallery, attracting a large number of visitors, including art lovers, students and other guests

-HYDERABAD, (UrduPoint / Pakistan Point News - 23rd May, 2023 ) :An exhibition of artworks of the final year students of the Institute of Art and Design (IAD) University of Sindh Jamshoro began on Tuesday at the institute's Benazir Gallery, attracting a large number of visitors, including art lovers, students and other guests.
+HYDERABAD, (UrduPoint / Pakistan Point News - 23rd May, 2023 ) :An exhibition of artworks of the final year students of the Institute of Art and Design (IAD) at the University of Sindh Jamshoro began on Tuesday at the institute's Benazir gallery, attracting a large number of visitors, including art lovers, students and other guests.

 The artists in the thesis show 2023 have used different mediums of art such as miniature, sculpture, painting, photography and printmaking and brought together a powerful visual art display, showcasing works of a batch of talented artists, architects, textile and graphic designers.